-- Quid Pro Quo is a type of sexual harassment that exists when an employee conditions the provision of an aid, benefit, or service on an individual's participation in unwelcome sexual conduct, such as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature. - Sexual harassment includes, but is not limited to, dating violence, domestic violence, stalking, and sexual assault. - Sexual Misconduct offenses include, but are not limited to Sexual Harassment, Non-Consensual Sexual Contact (or attempts to commit same), Non-Consensual Sexual Intercourse (or attempts to commit same), and/or Sexual Exploitation. - For more information and how to file a complaint regarding discrimination or harassment, including sexual misconduct, see SP 19-60a, Civil Rights and Sexual Misconduct Resolution Process.
+- Quid Pro Quo is a type of sexual harassment that exists when an employee conditions the provision of an aid, benefit, or service on an individual's participation in unwelcome sexual conduct, such as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature. - Sexual harassment includes, but is not limited to, dating violence, domestic violence, stalking, and sexual assault. - Sexual Misconduct offenses include, but are not limited to Sexual Harassment, Non-Consensual Sexual Contact (or attempts to commit same), Non-Consensual Sexual Intercourse (or attempts to commit same), and/or Sexual Exploitation. - For more information and how to file a complaint regarding discrimination or harassment, including sexual misconduct, see SP 19-60a web page, or the URL at: https://cccs.edu/policies-and-procedures/sp-19-60a-civil-rights-and-sexual-misconduct-resolution-process/ Civil Rights and Sexual Misconduct Resolution Process.